A trilogy of Disney Christmas movies starring Tim Allen

-Gasshole: Comet: When first meeting him in the first film, after Scott Calvin warns Charlie that the Reindeer might have "Key Lyme Disease", Comet ends up breaking wind.
+- Gasshole: Comet: When first meeting him in the first film, after Scott Calvin warns Charlie that the Reindeer might have "Key Lyme Disease", Comet ends up breaking wind.

-Also, Scott himself ends up getting this during the first stages of his transformation into Santa (when he is getting up out of bed, you can distinctly hear a farting sound).
+- Also, Scott himself ends up getting this during the first stages of his transformation into Santa (when he is getting up out of bed, you can distinctly hear a farting sound).

 Scott Calvin: It's okay, I'm used to it.
 I lived through the '60s.

-Gilligan Cut: When told he has to convince the other elves that the Toy Santa is the real one, Bernard insists "I'm not gonna lie to all the elves!"
+- Gilligan Cut: When told he has to convince the other elves that the Toy Santa is the real one, Bernard insists "I'm not gonna lie to all the elves!"
 Cut to Bernard telling him how much better "Santa" looks now to the other elves.

-Hey, You!: Scott keeps misnaming Bernard, and Bernard only addresses Scott as Santa.
+- Hey, You!: Scott keeps misnaming Bernard, and Bernard only addresses Scott as Santa.

-Homemade Sweater From Hell: One of the prospective women Scott dates is a Christmas freak with a sweater like this.
+- Homemade Sweater From Hell: One of the prospective women Scott dates is a Christmas freak with a sweater like this.
 Neil also wears these in the original, and is mocked for it by Scott.

-Who is hilariously forced to wear one himself on his first date because it's the only thing that fits him.
+- Who is hilariously forced to wear one himself on his first date because it's the only thing that fits him.

-Also the sweater Scott wears when he visits Neil and Laura's house after the custody hearing is far worse than anything Neil wore in the entire trilogy.
+- Also the sweater Scott wears when he visits Neil and Laura's house after the custody hearing is far worse than anything Neil wore in the entire trilogy.

-Honorary Uncle: Scott for Lucy.
+- Honorary Uncle: Scott for Lucy.
 It's another sign that Scott made peace with the Millers after the first film.

-Hide Your Otherness: Scott keeps shaving and dying his hair (he didn't want to look like Santa), only to have the beard grow back immediately, and the hair to go back to white.
+- Hide Your Otherness: Scott keeps shaving and dying his hair (he didn't want to look like Santa), only to have the beard grow back immediately, and the hair to go back to white.

-Hyperspace Arsenal: Santa's bag is functionally empty until one reaches a qualifying house, at which time it produces the requested gift.
+- Hyperspace Arsenal: Santa's bag is functionally empty until one reaches a qualifying house, at which time it produces the requested gift.

-I Have Many Names: When arrested in the first movie, Scott delays his interrogation significantly by supplying a different name for Saint Nicholas each time he is asked for his name.
+- I Have Many Names: When arrested in the first movie, Scott delays his interrogation significantly by supplying a different name for Saint Nicholas each time he is asked for his name.
 And then Topo Gigio.

-Jerk Ass: Neil is a watered-down one in the first movie, portraying his logical psychology as a bad thing when it means you shouldn't believe in magic and wonder.
+- Jerk Ass: Neil is a watered-down one in the first movie, portraying his logical psychology as a bad thing when it means you shouldn't believe in magic and wonder.

-Scott Calvin is in the first movie up until he transforms into Santa Claus, basically because of his arrogant and cynical disposition.
+- Scott Calvin is in the first movie up until he transforms into Santa Claus, basically because of his arrogant and cynical disposition.

-To a small extent, Laura is because of how she tries to argue with Scott in the beginning which would make sense on what lead to their divorce on her part, while with Scott it would most likely be over his arrogant cynicism and negligence.
+- To a small extent, Laura is because of how she tries to argue with Scott in the beginning which would make sense on what lead to their divorce on her part, while with Scott it would most likely be over his arrogant cynicism and negligence.

-Jerk with a Heart of Gold: Despite how much of a Jerk Ass he is at the beginning, it is clear Scott loves his son Charlie and would do anything for him, which is proven when he puts on Santa Clause's suit and delivers the toys just to make him happy.
+- Jerk with a Heart of Gold: Despite how much of a Jerk Ass he is at the beginning, it is clear Scott loves his son Charlie and would do anything for him, which is proven when he puts on Santa Claus's suit and delivers the toys just to make him happy.